yxlao/Open3D/src/Cuda/README.md

 are correctly prefixed with EIGEN_DEVICE_FUNC.
 Even if I don't call Eigen function in CUDA, as long as I compile with nvcc, the annoying warnings will come out.
 Work around: UNCOMMENT EIGEN_DEVICE_FUNC.
+- DO NOT add boundary checks in frequently accessed functions, such as get(), push_back(), etc. Check them outside (or just ignore them first...)